 Walking meditation was by far my favourite form of meditation.
 Not only because we got to do it outside in this beautiful garden space, but because I just really like being able to walk and meditate at the same time.

-How this works is that they have a tape playing of 4 distinct bell sounds and you’re supposed to move your foot to the corresponding postion of each sound.
+It’s a little difficult to describe the process, but how this works is that they have a tape playing of 4 distinct bell sounds that you move accordingly move your foot to.
+Each bell symbolizes a particular movement.

 Start with your left foot in front and your weight shifted on your left.

-- Bell 1 – Arc your right foot to take one small step.
+- Bell 1 – Arc your right foot in preparation to take one small step forward.

-- Bell 3 – Arc your left foot to prepare to step forward
+- Bell 3 – Arc your left foot in preparation to take one small step forward.

 Meditation is not just a morning activity.

-It’s common part of meditation to be a part of a morning routine and there’s a good reason for that!
+It’s common for meditation to be a part of a morning routine and there’s a good reason for that.
 Starting off a busy day with meditation is a great way to clear your mind and kick off the day with a relaxing start.
 However, it’s not the only time when you can do meditation or even the most beneficial.
-I find meditation most helpful when I’m in a stressful situation or at the end of the day because waking up super early to meditate isn’t helpful to me if I’m half asleep.
+I find meditation most helpful when I’m in a stressful situation or at the end of the day because I usually wake up really calm (because I am a morning person) and I don’t see the value in me waking up super early to meditate while half asleep (I’m not that much of a working person).

 This was something I had to learn to adjust to though while staying in the monastery.
 There, meditation was truly an all-day activity.
-I had meditation at 3am in the morning, in the afternoon (different forms of it like discussed before) and meditation at night before bed as well (which often went until about 10pm.
-I was also staying at the monastery during a full moon, also known and Buddha Day and there was a day of 24hr meditation.
+I had meditation at 3am in the morning, in the afternoon (different forms of it as discussed before) and meditation at night before bed as well (which often went until about 9pm.
+I was also staying at the monastery during a full moon, also known and Buddha Day and there was a day of 24hr meditation (we were allowed breaks here and there).
 I couldn’t last a full 24 hours though.
 I think I went until a bit past midnight and then went to bed (and woke up at 2:45am again for 3am meditation).
+Like I mentioned earlier, I wake up very calm so I didn’t find 3am meditations for myself.
+But the 9am and afternoon meditations really helped stay calm and calm me down throughout the day.

-You can literally can meditate anywhere at any time and still fully reap the benefits.
-Meditating in the morning is easy for some people, because in a busy household of roommates, parents, kids, pets, and partners, it can be really hard to make time for yourself, so waking up early makes it an easy option.
-But, not every person is a morning person.
-And quite frankly it helps no one for you to just sit there, falling asleep because you stayed up too late last night and now forcing yourself to meditate.
-I know the general advice is to go bed early and wake up early and while I am fully a morning person and actually prefer that lifestyle, it doesn’t make sense for anyone.
+I know the general advice is to go bed early and wake up early and while I am fully a morning person and prefer that lifestyle, it doesn’t make sense for anyone.
 If you’re a night owl, meditating at night is just as helpful as in the morning.
 It calms your body down after a stressful day and helps reduce anxiety.
 I also meditate in the middle of the day if I find myself having a stressful or bad day.
-As mentioned before, you can meditate in many positions – including standing.
-You don’t have to be sitting cross legged in the middle of your office, you can go to a quiet space or even the bathroom, set a time for a few minutes (although there’s no rule on how long to meditate for, you still do have to go back to work) and then just start focusing on your breathing and go from there.
+As I mentioned before, you can meditate in many positions – including standing.
+You don’t have to be sitting cross-legged in the middle of your office, you can go to a quiet space or even the bathroom, set a timer for a few minutes (you still do have to go back to work) and then just start focusing on your breathing and go from there.

 Make meditation work for you, not the other way around.